Measuring Your Jeep Liberty/Grand Cherokee Rezeppa-Rezeppa

 Alternatively, if you have more lift than this and or want the smoothest possible configuration, I would suggest our multiple double cardan drive shaft (4 U joints).
-This drive shaft can only be built with our S spline.
 The cost for this shaft is $619.You will also need a double cardan (cv) compatible yoke for the axle.
 The multiple double cardan shaft must be ordered over the phone.

 We will also need a measurement for the length.
 Refer to the attached art for a close representation.
 You can measure either "face to face" which is just inside the pilot, or "lip to lip" of the flange (see picture below).